 “We just expect the women here to have the desire to get clean,” said Thomas.
-The residence at 305 Columbia St. permits women to live there as they learn to live a life free of drugs.”I want to continue to honour her by doing the right thing.
+The residence at 305 Columbia St. permits women to live there as they learn to live a life free of drugs.”I want to continue to honor her by doing the right thing.
 I know that’s what God would want me to do.”

 Natalie Jones, 40, has been living in one of Samantha’s Houses for about a month.

 “I’ve been clean for 48 days, but it was not easy coming here,” said Jones.
-“Cornell gives us structure, and I’m so used to chaos that the quiet was sometimes louder than the noise.”
+“Cornell gives us structure, and I’m so used to the chaos that the quiet was sometimes louder than the noise.”